Connect with us

 With these small giant changes, DC scrapped their reboot plans.
 5G (as it was known) was dead.
 With its death came the death of the top creator contract, and word correctly spread that Bendis was leaving the books with the most recognizable logo in comics.
 That has to be taken into account when looking at the endings of his time on Action and Superman.
 Superman has the better finale.
 While its unlikely this was the intended end, the one you get can be considered a litmus test for if you're able to feel.
 While some of us have been looking up the whole time, looking for that example of what we can be, Bendis reminds us that goes both ways in an epic-ly effective cosmic conclusion, followed by an intimately effective Earthly one.

-I give it 9 out of 10 Grahams
+Kevin Healy 9 out of 10 GRAHAMS

 Customers who bought this, also bought: